I’ve been to many downtowns all throughout Pennsylvania. However, I’ve very rarely come across one that’s as charming as downtown Wellsboro.

 The lack of chain stores in the area means that the small mom and pop stores have been able to survive.
 I was surprised to discover that Wellsboro is home to an independent department store, Dunham’s.
 Truthfully, I don’t know that I’ve ever been in an independent department store.

 I’m not sure if it’s possible to be nostalgic for a time period you never experienced, but walking through Dunham’s made me feel like I was walking through a time when Elvis had a number one single and mop tops were all the rage (despite the modern items being sold in the store).

-In fact, within the roughly three-block corridor between the Tioga County Courthouse and Wellsboro Diner, only a seemingly out of place Subway ruins the feel of a 1960s-era downtown.
+In fact, within the roughly three-block corridor between the Tioga County Courthouse and Wellsboro Diner, very little broke the feel of a 1960s-era downtown.
 Walking down Main Street, the downtown area is home to a greasy diner, a men’s clothing shop, and even an old movie theater.

 However, while the nostalgic feel might be confined to those three blocks, there is plenty more to enjoy about downtown Wellsboro.

 Across the street from the beautiful county courthouse is a beautiful fountain statue of the poem “Wynken, Blynken, and Nod.”
 The statue is one of only two of its kind in the world (the other is in Denver, Colorado), and is truly a beautiful statue both at day and at night.

 On the other end of downtown, the Frog Hut is an awesome, old-fashioned ice cream shop that has a seemingly endless number of flavors of both soft serve and regular ice cream.
 They even have frog legs on the menu if you’re feeling a bit adventurous.